FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 ### CV

 Information about an ontology or CV source and a short 'lookup' tag to refer to.

-- __id__
-  - Type: string
-  - Description: The short label to be used as a reference tag with which to refer to this particular Controlled Vocabulary source description (e.g., from the cvLabel attribute, in CVParamType elements).
+Must have an id attribute to be used as a reference tag with which to refer to this particular Controlled Vocabulary source description (e.g., from the cvLabel attribute, in CVParamType elements).
-  - XML: @id

 - __full_name__
   - Type: string
   - Description: The usual name for the resource (e.g. The MSI-NMR Controlled Vocabulary).